Gourmet Epicure and Personal Chefs, Local Food and Wine, Self Catering & the Bay of Islands Farmers Market.

 Dining is an integral part of the Eagles Nest experience.
 Let the team of talented resident personal chefs awaken and delight the connoisseur within.
 Eagles Nest’s “Gourmet Epicure” showcases a diverse array of New Zealand’s finest produce sourced locally and nationwide to provide a true sensation for all the senses to savour.
 Personal Chef Menus can be downloaded from the Downloaded Info Section of this website.

 Guests have the option of utilising their very own gourmet kitchen within their own private villa.
 Each villa features modern appliances including ovens, hobs, toasters, kettles, dishwashers, crockery and cutlery.
-Villas can be pre-stocked with your selection of provisions for a nominal fee or choose from two local general stores and the local Gourmet Grocer only two minutes drive from the Estate.
+Villas can be personally pre-stocked with your selection of provisions for a nominal fee or choose from two local general stores or why not visit the Russell Smokehouse (Fish Monger) or one of the local oyster farms only two minutes drive from the Estate.

 The Old Packhouse Market, which operates each Saturday, is a great place for locals and visitors to source fresh, local produce; meet for coffee, breakfast or brunch, and enjoy some fabulous Northland hospitality!!